 Bias results from processes that tend to produce information that departs systematically from the truth.
 Avoiding bias is relevant when analysing the results of studies statistically.
 Analysis biases may be introduced during the design of studies, when decisions about which analyses to do might lead to the favouring of one of the treatments compared with another.
 This might include decisions about how to deal with data for participants who don’t adhere to their allocated intervention, the analysis of those who experience other outcomes before the main outcomes for the study, or the definition, counting and combination of particular outcomes in the analyses.
 These design biases are akin to those that can arise when the choice of the comparator to test in the study has been biased so that the eventual results will be unduly favourable to the newer treatment.

 Things can get much worse after study results have been inspected.
 Changes might then be made to how the analyses will be done or reported, with fore-knowledge of how these changes will favour one or other of the treatments compared.
 If these changes occur between the collection of the study data and its eventual reporting, the reader of the published results might be misled, especially if the changes are not clearly described and explained.

 Biased analyses before the planned end of a study

 Biases after looking at study results can occur both after formal statistical analyses, and through more informal routes.
-For example, if the researchers are collecting the outcomes or observing these outcomes because they are providing the treatments to participants in the study, they may get a sense of the accumulating results, for example, about which patients are doing particularly well or badly.
+For example, if the researchers are collecting or observing these outcomes because they are providing the treatments for participants in the study, they may get a sense of the accumulating results, for example, about which patients are doing particularly well or badly.
 This might lead them to alter the planned analyses, such as changing what they feel is the “most important” outcome, choosing an earlier time point as the main one to emphasise, or dividing the data in different ways in subgroup analyses.
 One way to avoid this is by keeping the researchers and the practitioners blind (masked) to the treatment allocated to each participant.